accuware/gstreamer/README.md

 ```

 ### Let Accuware Dragonfly Demonstrator know about the little helper
-Provide the configured port as URL query parameter while opening the Accuware Demonstrator in your browser
+Provide the configured helper endpoint as query parameter while opening the Accuware Demonstrator in your browser

 ```
 https://dragonfly-demo.accuware.com/?video-url=http://localhost:9000